 In our previous Kitchen Flooring Options guide we showed you that, basically, carpets are the only flooring type that you can totally discount in your kitchen space.

 Hardwood flooring, whether solid wood or engineered wood, is frequently used in the kitchen and laminate flooring is a great hard wearing and cheaper alternative.
 As for vinyl and linoleum, both have been kitchen favorites in the past and are now coming back into fashion thanks to funky, innovative and retro designs that are currently in trend.
+Check out our kitchen vinyl flooring report.

 In this home floors guide we will discuss the merits of installing tile in your kitchen.
 It is arguably the most popular flooring type of choice for the kitchen but why?
 As usual we invite you to give your opinion in our discussion section below and we hope you find the following helpful when buying your kitchen flooring.